amsehili/auditok/doc/index.rst

 **auditok** is an **Audio Activity Detection** tool that can process online data (read from an audio device or from standard input) as well as audio files.
 It can be used as a command line program and offers an easy to use API.

+The latest version of this documentation can be found at `Readthedocs <http://auditok.readthedocs.org/en/latest/>`_.

 Requirements
 ------------